jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 description: "Global analysis of warming, emissions, and population using Python."
 ---

+### Global analysis of warming, emissions, and population using Python.
 ### Project Context

 This project is part of a **data science career-building portfolio**, designed to showcase the use of **Python for data analysis and visualization** in the context of real-world, global-scale issues.